canonical/tdx/README.md

 ## Boot TD Guest

-1. Now that you have a TD guest image, let’s boot it with the provided script.
+Now that you have a TD guest image, let’s boot it.

+### Boot TD Guest with qemu

+1. Boot TD Guest with the provided script.

 NOTE: It is recommended to run the script with normal user.
 In this case, please make sure that the user belongs to kvm group.
 To add the current user to kvm group: